đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 Moral Development:

-• Worldcentric (Often doesn't include animals and some "evil people")
+• Worldcentric (Includes animals and "evil people")

 • Deeper questioning of societal norms, systems, and incentives